great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/identify_failed_rows_expectations.md

 </TabItem>
 <TabItem value="sqlalchemy">

 The following is an example of the information returned after running the Checkpoint.
-For SQLAlchemy, the utput includes a query that can be used directly against the database backend.
+For SQLAlchemy, the output includes a query that can be used directly against the database backend.

 </TabItem>
 </Tabs>